mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - In NAT Port Address Translation (PAT): Maps private host IP addresses onto a single public IP address.
 Each host is tracked by assigning it a random high TCP port for communications.

 - Network Access Control (NAC): General term for the collected protocols, policies, and hardware that authenticate and authorize access to a network at the device level.

+- Intrusion detection system (IDS): Security appliance or software that uses passive hardware sensors to monitor traffic on a specific segment of the network.
+Typically, an IDS is positioned behind a firewall.
+The aim is to detect suspicious traffic that the firewall has not blocked, providing defense in depth.

+- Intrusion prevention system (IPS): Security appliance or software that combines detection capabilities with functions that can actively block attack.
+One typical preventive measure is to end the session by sending a TCP reset packet to the attacking host.
+Another option is for the sensor to apply a temporary filter on the firewall to block the attacker's IP address (shunning).
+Other advanced measures include throttling bandwidth to attacking hosts, applying complex firewall filters, and even modifying suspect packets to render them harmless.